NetCordDev/NetCord/Documentation/guides/services/application-commands/introduction.md

 Now, it's time to create @NetCord.Services.ApplicationCommands.ApplicationCommandService`1 instance and add application commands to it.
 You can do it by using @NetCord.Services.ApplicationCommands.ApplicationCommandService`1.AddSlashCommand*, @NetCord.Services.ApplicationCommands.ApplicationCommandService`1.AddUserCommand* or @NetCord.Services.ApplicationCommands.ApplicationCommandService`1.AddMessageCommand* to add an application command using the minimal APIs way and/or by using @NetCord.Services.ApplicationCommands.ApplicationCommandService`1.AddModules(System.Reflection.Assembly) to add application command modules from an assembly.
 [!code-cs[Program.cs](Introduction/Program.cs#L12-L21)]

 We can add a command handler now.
-If you used other context than @NetCord.Services.ApplicationCommands.ApplicationCommandContext, you should change the interaction type of the handler to the appropriate one.
+If you used a context other than @NetCord.Services.ApplicationCommands.ApplicationCommandContext, you may need to change the interaction type of the handler to the appropriate one.
 [!code-cs[Program.cs](Introduction/Program.cs#L23-L45)]

 Now, we should send the commands to Discord, to make them usable.
 Add the following line under the handler: